 We use mostly old growth redwood for natural edge slab tables, fireplace mantels, bathroom vanities, coffee tables, etc. But, we also carry some new growth redwood due to availability issues of Old growth. by doing so we have a less expensive option for customers.
 Both types of redwood can look beautiful when done, regardless of your personal preference.
 Whether you are building a natural edge table or a fire place mantel keep us in mind for your project, both Old growth and New growth redwood are great options!

-Another thing to take into consideration when sourcing your Old Growth Redwood.
-Is where did it come from.
-While we pride ourselves in making sure that every piece of wood we get comes from an Ethical Source.
-Be it Land Owner or Salvaged from an Earlier Harvest and left in the woods for decades.
+Another thing to take into consideration when sourcing your Old Growth Redwood is where did it come from.
+We pride ourselves in making sure that every piece of wood we get comes from an Ethical Source.
+Be it land owner or salvaged from an earlier harvest and left in the woods for decades.
 Not everybody does.
-Some people can cut the price, just by eliminating all the Ethics.
+Some people can cut the price, just by eliminating all the ethics.
 Buying slabs for pennies on the dollar.
 The problem is that these slabs are sometimes cut from the sides of living trees.
-They are cut based on value alone, and are sold quickly for that reason.
+They are cut based on value alone.
+And, they are sold quickly for that reason.
 Nobody wants to get caught with them.

-Here are Redwood Burl Inc. We cut all our own slabs, stack them and dry them for months if not years before putting them on the market.
-We are able to account for all of our wood, and know where it came from.
-We hope that you will try to do the same.
-By Salvaging Redwood.
-We are taking an end of life product destined to be chipped, burned or left to rot.
-Then giving it a chance to live on for a few hundred years more as furniture to be enjoyed by generations to come.
+Here are Redwood Burl Inc. we cut all our own slabs.
+We then stack them and dry them for months – if not years -before putting them on the market.
+By doing so, we are able to account for all of our wood.
+We know where it came from.
+It is our hope that you will try to do the same.
+By salvaging redwood, we are taking an end of life product destined to be chipped, burned or left to rot.
+We are giving it a chance to live on for a few hundred years more.Living on as furniture to be enjoyed by generations to come.